cpporhair/sider/README.md

 # sider

-sider is a kv store similar to redis.
-Use nvme ssd to scale to larger capacities while maintaining speed.
+The goal of sider is to implement a redis-like kv store.
+Use nvme ssd to scale to larger capacities while maintaining speed!

-sider using self-developed std::execution(p2300) implementation (pump) as asynchronous and concurrent framework , pump is not perfect , but more suitable for my project .
+sider uses its own std::execution(p2300) implementation (pump) as an asynchronous and concurrent framework. pump isn't perfect, but it's better suited to my project.

-If you want a comprehensive understanding of p2300, please refer to [here](https://github.com/brycelelbach/wg21_p2300_execution), if you want to find a more general, more standard/excellent std::execution implementation, please refer to [here](https://github.com/NVIDIA/stdexec).
+If you want to learn more about p2300, see [here](https://github.com/brycelelbach/wg21_p2300_execution);

+if you want to find a more general, standard, and elegant implementation of std::execution, see [here](https://github.com/NVIDIA/stdexec).

 **sider is still in development, not yet tested or used.**